hzy86/IOS-APP/README.md

 ### Context

-This project was the response a homework assigned by Wyze during my interview, where they asked me to research and demo a way to automate IOS app testing.
+This project was the response of a homework assigned by Wyze during my interview, where they asked me to research and demo a way to automate IOS app testing.
 The following sections were submitted as demo docuemntation.

 ### Understanding